It is important to modify your diet and be involved in physical activities to lose excess weight and maintain weight loss over the long term.

-Various techniques of bariatric surgeries include gastric bypass, laparoscopic gastric banding, laparoscopic sleeve gastrectomy, and laparoscopic roux-en y gastric bypass.
+Various techniques of bariatric surgery include gastric bypass, laparoscopic gastric banding, laparoscopic sleeve gastrectomy, and laparoscopic roux-en y gastric bypass.

-Laparoscopic Sleeve Gastrectomy –The stomach is cut vertically into small pouch and the other portion of the stomach is removed.
+During the laparoscopic sleeve gastrectomy, about 75% of the stomach is removed leaving a narrow gastric “tube” or “sleeve”.
+No intestines are removed or bypassed during the sleeve gastrectomy.
 The removed portion of stomach contains the hungry stimulating hormones.
 The lower part of the stomach is not altered.
 The capacity of food intake is reduced and you will not feel hungry quiet often than before.